shoetten/secure-messaging/slides/slides01.md

 </div>
 <div class="lang-area" data-lang="en">

-1. introduction
+1. Introduction
-1. a little bit of theory
+1. A little bit of theory
-1. practical workshop with the Riot messenger
+1. Practical workshop with the Riot messenger

 <small class="chapter-title">what we will talk about today..</small>